Protecting Your Civil Rights in South Carolina

 When are Civil Rights Violated by Law Enforcement?

 In recent years, our lawyers at Strom Law Firm have had great success in litigating excessive force and other police misconduct cases.
 Our team of lawyers has worked on some very high profile civil rights and litigation cases, which are often highlighted in the media by Bakari Sellers, civil rights lawyer, political figure, CNN commentator, and member of Strom Law Firm.
-If you have been the victim of excessive force or police misconduct of any kind in South Carolina or anywhere in the nation, it is critical to have an experienced civil rights team of lawyers on your side with the resources to fully pursue your legal case.
+Suppose you have been the victim of excessive force or police misconduct of any kind in South Carolina or anywhere in the nation.
+In that case, it is critical to have an experienced civil rights team of lawyers on your side with the resources to fully pursue your legal case.
 For a free initial consultation with a seasoned civil rights lawyer, please contact us today.

 Police Shootings

 Have you or someone you know been the victim of an unjustified police shooting?
 The attorneys at Strom Law Firm have great admiration and respect for the law enforcement community.
 Our founder, Pete Strom, is from a law enforcement family in South Carolina.
 However, we are aware that certain actors within that esteemed community can be guilty of improperly exceeding their authority and/or covering for the malpractice of someone else in their organization.
 Frequently, when a police officer shoots someone without legal justification, the police department falsely accuses the victim of having done something to provoke the shooting.
 This can happen both in the investigation phase and in media reports made by law enforcement agencies.
 At times, their investigators attempt to sway public opinion and defeat efforts toward reasonable reform.
-Our seasoned civil rights lawyers with journalism backgrounds can help you and your family successfully navigate the early litigation phase of your civil rights case with skill.
-These cases can be extremely difficult to win.
+Our seasoned civil rights lawyers, with journalism backgrounds, can help you and your family navigate the early litigation phase of your civil rights case with skill.
+These cases can be complicated to win.
 But our police shooting attorneys are willing to put in the extraordinary time and effort required to handle and win your civil rights case.

 Excessive Force